Countly/countly-sdk-documentation/unity/next.md

   To look at our sample application, download the sample project from
   <a href="http://github.com/countly/countly-sdk-unity" target="_self" rel="undefined">GitHub repo</a>
   and open the 'EntryPoint.unity' scene.
-'EntryPoint.unity' located in 'Example' folder under Assest.
+'EntryPoint.unity' located in 'Example' folder under Assets.
 There is also 'CountlyEntryPoint.cs' script in Example folder, and this script shows how most of the functionality can be used.
 </p>
 <h1 id="h_01HABTZ314WVHKW01D3RTT1RYX">Adding the SDK to the Project</h1>